-When it comes to downloading torrents and magnets, I normally stick around with qBittorrent on my laptop.
+When it comes to downloading torrents and magnets, I normally stick to qBittorrent on my laptop.
 It is easy to use, fast, smooth and light.
 But when you are connected to a remote machine through a terminal the situation changes abruptly.
 You don’t have any X support (but maybe your server is connected to the internet over a 1GBPS line waiting to be utilized).
 You get your hands dirty with rTorrent.
 Written in C++, exceptionally light, incredibly fast and running on a thin library, rTorrent is bound to amaze you once you get hold of the basic usage.
 It has all the essential functionality of a powerful torrent (and magnet) client.
 Here are some articles explaining navigation, configuration etc. at a very granular level:

 Some useful tips for navigation: while searching for a file, Tab completes the directories.
 And you can open a torrent file directly using